Pinkie Pie: Development

 In her initial concept for the character, series creator Lauren Faust based Pinkie Pie on a white pegasus pony from her childhood collection named Surprise, rather than on a pink pony.
 According to Faust in an episode of the documentary series The Toys That Made Us, she had envisioned Pinkie Pie as "the perky excited one."
 The original Surprise toy featured a white pegasus body with bright yellow mane and tail.
 Faust acknowledged this inspiration on social media, posting an image of her original white pegasus toy with the caption: "SURPRISE!!!
 A Pegasus inspired Pinkie Pie."
 In addition, Pinkie Pie's name, all-pink appearance and three-balloon cutie mark were taken from a Generation 3 pony first introduced in 2003.

+In early episodes, Faust worked to depict Pinkie as a "free spirit" to address concerns of the character being seen as too "hyper" and "ditzy".
+As the creative team grew more comfortable with Pinkie's character and humor, she became "really over-the-top strange and bordering on crazy, with a wacky cartoonish magic all her own".